roland-sipos/CustomSamplers/README.md

 1. In order to enable the Oracle JDBC driver in Maven's pom.xml, please take a look on the following link: http://stackoverflow.com/questions/1074869/find-oracle-jdbc-driver-in-maven-repository

-2. Like for 1., but a bit different: The Hypertable connectivity driver will be present in the Hypertable directory, after the installation.
+2. Like for 1., but a little bit different: The Hypertable connectivity driver will be present in the Hypertable directory, after the installation.
+The Thrift API is a dependency, so you need that too.
-With the basic setup it's located here: /opt/hypertable/*version*/lib/java/hyertable-*version*.jar To add it to you local Maven repository do: mvn install:install-file -Dfile=hypertable-0.9.7.12.jar -DgroupId=org.hypertable -DartifactId=hypertable -Dversion=0.9.7.12 -Dpaaging=jar
+With a basic installation these are located here:

+/opt/hypertable/*version*/lib/java/hyertable-*version*.jar  # and thrift-*version*.jar

+You need to add these JARs to your project's Java build path in order to make the HypertableDeployer executable from your IDE.
+For the Maven build, you also need to manually add these artifacts to you local Maven repository.
+(See: 1.)

 TODO:
 -----